 There’s no set way to make a marketing plan – we’ll share our method and recommend you adapt it to suit you.
 First, think of weekly stories.
 Weeks are a natural way for you to build a rhythm and a structure.
 First we would like to recommend a product, Teamweek.
 It lets you schedule tasks per day, at a weekly (or monthly) resolution, and it’s free.

 Each week set a key story, and make that your headline.
 We recommend your big story on payday should be an offer – luckily at Teemill, we do a free offer for store owners to use, keeping you in sync.
 Find another story for the other weeks – a new product, a new collection even, or some amazing blog content, event or photo shoot you’ve done.
 Write that as the week’s “headline.”

 That headline will form the top story in your database newsletter.
 Make sure you get that newsletter written and sent every week.
 At the same time, write and schedule a quality post introducing that story.

 For the rest of the week, try and come up with one post idea a day.
 It could be a featured product, photo, or relevant story in the press your customers might like.
 Schedule all of these, and make sure to invite customers to hit your URL for more.
 Use these posts for the smaller stories in your newsletter, under the main story.

 Great photography makes life easy

-One of the most common things to realise at this stage, when you’re ready to take marketing seriously, is that having a bank of amazing photography to hand really helps bring all your marketing to life.
+One of the most common things to realise at this stage is having a bank of amazing photography really helps bring all your marketing to life.
 Some photos are so good they don’t even need any words or reason to post them: The fact they are a great photo is enough.

 If you’re finding generating content difficult, it might be a good idea to get some samples and sort some great photos.